-- Fun History Facts about Ponte Vecchio Bridge – Florence, Italy
+- Florence: Fun History Facts about Ponte Vecchio Bridge

 Thank you for reading this article ‘Tellaro Italy the local Italian secret’, I hope you enjoyed it.
 Tellaro Italy is such a charming and pretty seaside village to explore.

-Have you been to Tellaro, Italy before?
-Please feel free to share your experience in the comments below or if you know any other places to see while in the surrounding area.
+Have you been to Tellaro or any of the Italian Riviera before?
+Please feel free to share your experience in the comments below or if you know of any other places to see while in the surrounding area.